Move 3 sticks in the figure and form 2 squares

 The puzzle is different from the stick puzzles we have solved till now.
 The matchstick puzzle figure is not made up of complete regular geometric shapes of squares or triangles.
 The figure is incomplete and unbounded.

 You can go ahead in using trial and error, but usually that takes more time.
 Instead, if you do a bit of analysis, you can reach at least one solution quickly.
 That's the first part of the puzzle.

-Structural analysis and reasoning—Identifying which 3 sticks to move
+Solution: Structural analysis and reasoning—Identifying which 3 sticks to move and where to move

 This settles first issue—which sticks to move.
 You now know for sure that you have to move the three sticks of the small complete square leaving the vertical stick on the right as it is.